Parallel Session 1

 The Representation of the Great Flood in Vietnamese Literature: A Study of “The Witness of a Death” by Nguyễn Quang Thiều and “Water: A Chronicle” by Nguyễn Ngọc Tư

-DO Hai Ninh
+DO Hai Ninh online

 Institute of Literature, Vietnam Academy of Social Sciences, Vietnam